 Live to Your Full Potential

 At The Buckingham, our health and wellness programs are based on the research-based, nationally renowned Masterpiece Living® initiative and its four key components: physical fitness and spiritual, intellectual and emotional health.
-As Houston’s premier Life Care community, our culture is second to none — with top-notch services and amenities, and a world of opportunity for you to explore.
+As Houston’s premier retirement community, our culture is second to none — with top-notch services and amenities, and a world of opportunity for you to explore.
 We’re also the only community in the area with multiple outdoor courtyards, walking paths and bird watching area.
 You can learn more about our friendly senior living lifestyle by contacting us here.